UnDeadCharger/lockpickJs/README.md

 # Fallout Lockpick minigamne

 Recreating the minigame from the Fallout series as well as Skyrim.
-Currently, I am planning on to add a limit for lockpick, as well as a score counter to keep track of how much locks you have sucessfully picked in one life (3 lockpicks per life).
+There is a limit for lockpick, as well as a score counter to keep track of how much locks you have sucessfully picked in one life (3 lockpicks per life).
+Try aiming for a highscore!

 ## Control
 Mouse Movement: Choose an angle for the pick inside the lock.